joegnis/ansible-provision/README.md

         sudo apt install openssh-server

-### Preparation on Host Machine
+### Preparation on the Control Machine

 1. Install SSH client.
-2. Create SSH keys if host doesn't have them.
+2. Create SSH keys if it doesn't have them.

         ssh-keygen